somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 * Zeta and Mobius functions in different structures.

-### Questions
+### Exercise

 * **Thermodynamics as Calculus** : The Language of Thermodynamics becomes the Calculus of all Languages in this interpretation.
 To know the regions in which different forms of a Language meet, one must do a Thermodynamical calculation and formulate the corresponding conditions in terms of Macroscopic Observables of a Language.
-How to do this in the general context of Languages is unclear and it is very likely that there is no general procedure but similar features appear in the different Languages.

-* **Statistical Mechanics** : The Language of Thermodynamics is an empirical Language.
+* **Statistical Mechanics** : The Language of Thermodynamics is an Integral Language.
 The theory to explain these starting from Microscopic laws is given by Statistical Mechanics.
 Statistical Mechanics type theory would be the general microscopic theory for Languages.
-Construction of this is not at all condensed at this stage.
+Statistical Mechanics is the Differential form of Thermodynamics.
+Every Statistical Mechanics Law has a corresponding Dual Law in Thermodynamics.

 * **Mass** : Protons and electrons don't have the same mass, all the words or each letter in the alphabet don't have the same mass, how does one define an inertial mass like concept for a Language?
 What are the indivisible units of a Language?
 Prime numbers in Language of Number Theory?
 Elementary Particles in the Language of Particle Physics, Quantum Fields in Quantum Field Theory Language?
+See others for yourself.

 * **Entropy** : Does information theoretic equivalent of Entropy work for information languages?
 How to generalize (Integrate) this notion to the rest of Languages?
+This is done by seeing Entropy as an Integral form corresponding to Temperature.

 * **Temperature** : How to define Temperature for a Language?
 Is the analogue of Heat flow, symbol flow in written Language?
 That is communication between two people stops when they both have the same rigidity in their Language of contact.
 In the case of Language of Nature, this reduces to the usual heat flow and temperature notions.
 In terms of talking about abstract knowledge, is it possible to define that a person can communicate with someone else the abstract knoweledge only if they are both able to represent it in the same Language property called "temperature".
 'Successful Communication' would correspond to equilibrium of the zeroth law of thermodynamics as no more communication would be required after that point.

 * What Type of Phase diagrams are allowed in a Language?
 For Matter, there are rules like the Gibbs Phase Rule which is easy to formulate for some other Languages.
 What forms does Thermodynamics take in different Languages?
 Integrated or Differentiated Stokes Theorems in different Languages correspond to their Phase boundaries.
 Gibbs Free energy equivalence is the kind of Stokes Theorem in Language of Matter.
 Integration of Differential forms (the enthalpy and Entropy expressions that are differential forms) inside the domain (vapour) should equal the Integration of Differential forms on the boundary (that is the Liquid).
+The type of Phase Diagrams that are allowed are the dynamics that we see in Nature and any Language.

 * How to define the State of a Language?
-Look for universal Properties (corresponding to Volume, Pressure Temperature, etc.).
+Look for universal (Integral) Properties (corresponding to Volume, Pressure Temperature, etc.).
 All Phases of a Language will exhibit some universal properties which can be used to define the state of the Language.
-These Universal Properties must be "irreducible", that is, they cannot be Differentiated further to get a Non Empty Language since they appear in the most Differentiated Language as well.
+These Universal Properties must be "irreducible", that is, they cannot be Differentiated further to get a Non Zero Language since they appear as the rigid Boundaries of that Language.

 * What are the Generalized Laws of Universal Thermodynamics?
-Zeroth Law should define Generalized Temperature based on generalized thermal equilibrium of Language Phases.
-1st Law should define generalized Energy.
-2nd Law should define Generalized Entropy.
-3rd Law should define a way to assign concrete symbols to Generalized Entropy.
+They are Fundamental Laws.

 * What about masless structures like Light (photons), EM fields?
 Energy to replace mass?
 How to do thermodynamics on Light (Bose Statistics)?

 * Music as a Language: there should be an analogous concept of mass and entropy in the Language of Music.
 Is Vocal Units the corresponding concept for number of moles.
 Volume is the size of time interval (duration of sound).
 In recorded form, the Language is different and the corresponding size of a recorded music is its file size.
 In physics, the frequency determines energy (which is equivalent to mass) of a vibration, is it the same for Language of Music?
 How does this connect to the Language of String Theory?
 Why can't they do the same in Math?
 Or maybe they do and I haven't seen enough Math to feel emotions.

-* Language is more than Physical Symbols: There are physical symbols to represent everything in a compact form.
+* Language can be Interpreted as more than Physical Symbols: There are physical symbols to represent everything in a compact form.
 These symbols are the most rigid aspect of any Language.
 However they can be used to represent extremely fluid abstract knowledge such as "nothing" (in Sets as null, in numbers as 0, in Euclidean Geometry as Origin, etc).
 Symbols may be the most condensed form of any abstract knowledge.
 The word emotion is as rigid as any other symbolic word in English but it represents quite a fluid concept, at least its boundaries in my mind are not at all rigidly defined.
 What about information rate and density, no. of words used, syllables, coverage of meaning and vocabulary?

 * We see in representation theory that we can take nonlinear groups and condense them to linear operators.
 Similarly, Category theory generalizes this idea and uses different rigidities in the target space: categories instead of absolutely rigid vector spaces.
 Since we can't know the objects directly, we represent them in more rigid or less rigid forms to be able to control them better.
 Hence study of objects can be replaced by study of maps from the object to others.
 - Bose Einstein Condensate would be ultimate compression of entropy